HMS Triumph (1903): Pre–World War I

-HMS Triumph was ordered by Chile as Libertad and laid down by Vickers, Sons & Maxim at Barrow-in-Furness on 26 February 1902 and launched on 15 January 1903.
+HMS Triumph was ordered by Chile as Libertad and laid down by Vickers, Sons & Maxim at Barrow-in-Furness on 26 February 1902 and launched on 15 January 1903, when she was named by Mme de Gana, wife of the Chilean Minister Plenipotentiary to the United Kingdom.
 She was completed in June 1904 and commissioned at Chatham Dockyard on 21 June 1904 for service in the Home Fleet.
 On 17 September 1904 the ship was struck by SS Siren off Pembroke Dock and was only slightly damaged.
 Under a fleet reorganization in January 1905, the Home Fleet became the Channel Fleet.
 She collided with her sister ship Swiftsure on 3 June 1905 and suffered damage to her bow.
 Triumph received a brief refit at Chatham Dockyard in October 1908 and was transferred to the Mediterranean Fleet on 26 April 1909.
 The ship returned to the Home Fleet in May 1912.
 She was transferred to the China Station on 28 August 1913 and was placed in reserve at Hong Kong until mobilized in August 1914 at the beginning of World War I.